DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 mistake their performance in these games for their survival, and their “work” is the engine of our economy.

-They are born into Families, but they function in our Engines.
+They are born into Families, but they function in our Machines.
 The resulting cognitive dissonance produces a constant, low-grade anxiety that makes them pliable and predictable.